 Speed: Is CyberGhost fast?

 I was able to stream 4K UHD video when using nearby servers in the US.
+In the latest version of its app, CyberGhost has added gaming servers specifically for those who want to game online.
 I was also able to play fast-paced online games like Rocket League and Brawlhalla without much added input lag, so long as I chose a server located near either myself or the game’s server.
 Connections were reliable and never dropped during the test period.
+However, the ping time readout in the app was often broken, maxed out at 9999 ms.

 Servers for each country are displayed alongside their distance from the user and the current server load.
 This can help give you an idea of how much latency and bandwidth to expect.
 You can choose a server location or a specific server within that location.